The Herbs and The Adventures of Parsley Classic BBC kid's animation by Michael Bond

 "I am Constable Knapweed,and I keep law and order.
 I watch to see that all is well,along the garden border."

-AUNT MINT -She spends all her time frantically knitting whilst sitting in a rocking chair that conveniently moves around the garden as and when she's required for a scene.Which usually means when she's required to knit something to order,like a balaclava hat for Sage's birthday present etc.(well,if he can carry off a pithe helmet.......)
+AUNT MINT She spends all her time frantically knitting whilst sitting in a rocking chair that conveniently moves around the garden as and when she's required for a scene.Which usually means when she's required to knit something to order,like a balaclava hat for Sage's birthday present etc.(well,if he can get away with wearing a pithe helmet,why not ?!)

 1) "My name is Auntie Mint.If you should see me sitting don't think I'm doing nothing,for I'm busy with my knitting.